 State Team uniforms are only available for sale to those players and officials selected.
+Players selected for NSW State Teams will be required to have a white helmet, except for goalies.

 COACHES MUST WEAR HELMETS WHILST ON THE ICE.

 Where an official has cause to believe, a player is not wearing the appropriate mandatory safety equipment and they wish to verify, the official may request that the player demonstrate the proper equipment is being worn.
 The onus of proof is upon the player to demonstrate the proper equipment is being worn to the satisfaction of the official.
 If the official remains unconvinced that the appropriate equipment is being worn, they may take action per IIHF RULE 9.8 - DANGEROUS EQUIPMENT.